rwidom/eighties_wordle/README.md

 Here are the things I'm trying to make reserver characters in this game: '*' (for users to ask for hints) and '_' (for the program to indicate unknown characters when collecting hints).
 And I guess I'm assuming that there won't be any games with more than 99 turns or any valid "words" with fewer than 3 characters, because if you want to ask for a hint for a specific turn, you can still do that even in the equations version of the game.

 Huge thanks to WordGameDictionary.com for the [TWL06 Scrabble Word List](https://www.wordgamedictionary.com/twl06/download/twl06.txt).
+## Can I get a hint?
+Yes.
+If you have at least one character in the right place, you can get a list of all of the words in the dictionary that also have that character or those characters in the same place.
+The list will include the right answer, and a bunch of wrong answers, some of which you should be able to rule out by taking into account your greyed out letters.

+I think it makes more sense for words than equations, but that's another to do.
 ## Why Eighties?
 I'm calling it Eighties Wordle, because it's all text based, and because working on it has reminded me of when I was a kid in the eighties and I first started to learn computer programming.